 Planning includes the delivery of a themed approach to learning through topics, selected by both teacher and children.

 Trips to the local environment and further afield take place to provide the children with purposeful contexts to augment the children’s learning experiences.
-Trips have included visiting the installation on Cornwall College’s campus of the children’s author, Oliver Jeffers; visiting the National Maritime museum; local trips to the beach, woods and park; enjoying the pantomime at the Hall For Cornwall.

 The children in Class 1 follow a daily routine which allows the teacher to plan learning opportunities that best meet the needs of the children and that focus on the basic skills of reading, writing and number work.
 Routines include children self- registering, selecting books to read at home as well as Monster Challenges which are planned to progress the children’s skills and understanding.

 Phonics-the teaching of letter sounds to read and to write-is taught daily.
 Children are explicitly taught the skills of blending (putting the letter sounds together to read words) and of segmenting (separating letter sounds to spell).
+We use the Read Write Inc resources, including the ‘Get Writing’ booklets.

 Parents as Partners